adwait1-g/adwait1-g.github.io/_posts/REBESeries/2018-08-12-introduction-to-x86-assembly-programming.md

 This is how languages have evolved.
 You can observe that the level of abstraction has increased so much - From 0s and 1s to languages which compile to give sourcecode in other languages.

 That is it for this article.
 I learnt a lot while writing this post.
 I hope you have understood basics of assembly programming.

-Thank you!
+Thank you for reading :)

 ****************************************************************
 [Go to next post: Memory Layout of a Process](/reverse/engineering/and/binary/exploitation/series/2018/08/18/memory-layout-of-a-process.html)